apache/superset/CONTRIBUTING.md

 1. The pull request should include tests, either as doctests, unit tests, or both.
+2. Run `npm run lint` and resolve all errors.
+Run `npm run test` and resolve all test failures.
+3. Check code coverage by running the following commands in the `assets` directory.
+Run `npm run cover` to check code coverage on `.js` work, and run `nosetests --with-coverage` to check code coverage on `.py` work.
+You may have to first run `pip install nose coverage`.
-2. If the pull request adds functionality, the docs should be updated as part of the same PR.
+4. If the pull request adds functionality, the docs should be updated as part of the same PR.
 Doc string are often sufficient, make sure to follow the sphinx compatible standards.
-3. The pull request should work for Python 2.7, and ideally python 3.4+.
+5. The pull request should work for Python 2.7, and ideally python 3.4+.
     ``from __future__ import`` will be required in every `.py` file soon.
-4. Code will be reviewed by re running the unittests, flake8 and syntax should be as rigorous as the core Python project.
+6. Code will be reviewed by re running the unittests, flake8 and syntax should be as rigorous as the core Python project.
-5. Please rebase and resolve all conflicts before submitting.
+7. Please rebase and resolve all conflicts before submitting.
-6. If you are asked to update your pull request with some changes there's no need to create a new one.
+8. If you are asked to update your pull request with some changes there's no need to create a new one.
 Push your changes to the same branch.

 ## Documentation